A professor keeps improving his PhD thesis for the rest of his career.

-This is a collection of theory projects addressing basic questions in physics.
-I have worked with them on and off throughout my career.
-The writeups below are meant to shed new light onto some long-standing questions.
+This is a collection of theory projects addressing long-standing questions in physics.
+I have worked with them on and off for several decades.
+The following essays and papers are meant to introduce new ideas for solving these problems.

-The first article posted below shows that one can indeed define the local force density acting on the charge cloud of the electron.
-It turns out that the attractive electrostatic force exactly balances the repulsive force from the squeezed electron at every point inside the H atom.
-Such a local force balance might seem incompatible with the uncertainty relation.
+One can define the local force density acting on the charge cloud of the electron using the Lagrangian formalism (which also serves as the basis of particle theory).
+It turns out that the electrostatic attraction exactly balances the repulsion from squeezing the electron at every point inside the H atom.
+At a first glance, such a local force density balance might seem incompatible with the uncertainty relation.
 But that holds only for a single experiment.
-If the experiment is repeated many times, one obtains a probability density -- similar to the force density calculated here.
+If the experiment is repeated many times, one obtains a probability density for the location of the electron -- similar to the force density calculated here.
 For example, one can determine the probability of finding the electron at a certain location inside the H atom by repeated scattering experiments.
 Such experiments have been used to determine the charge distribution inside the proton (the so-called form factor).

 The figure illustrates the summation of the charge density over all electrons and positrons in the Dirac sea surrounding a positive point charge.
 These are the spherical wave solutions of the Dirac equation in the Coulomb potential.
 They are characterized by two quantum numbers, the radial momentum (plotted along the x-axis) and the angular momentum (which increases in steps of 1 from black to magenta).
 The distance from the point charge is fixed at 1/10 of the reduced Compton wavelength in this plot.